 At the Eli M. Oboler Library, the Reserve Desk is located on the right side of the main Circulation Desk on the first floor.
 At Idaho State University-Idaho Falls, reserves are handled at the Circulation Desk just inside the main door.

-- Course Reserve items for in-library use only (books) may be checked out during regular library hours.
+- Course Reserve items for physical use only (books) may be checked out during regular library hours.

-- Electronic Reserves are available at any time from a computer with Internet access.
+- Online Reserves are available at any time from a computer with Internet access.

 Books on Course Reserve are available for use by ISU students, faculty, staff, and community borrowers.

 You must have your ISU/Bengal ID card to check out Course Reserve materials.
 At the Eli M. Oboler Library, the Reserve Desk is located on the right side of the main Circulation Desk on the first floor.
 At Idaho State University-Idaho Falls, reserves are handled at the Circulation Desk just inside the main door.
 You will need to provide:

 - the name of your class (ENGL 201, ECON 202, etc.)